luca-Serena/DiLeNA/README.md

 ./main.sh -dlt btc -start "2020-04-01" -end "2020-04-01" \
 ```
 For dowloading Etherum blocks an `Etherscan.io` key is needed, otherwise restrictions occur
+For Ripple, Ethereum and Dogecoin it is necessary to install python3

 ## Graph Analyzer: